-The Bank had federal funds sold and cash on deposit with other commercial banks amounting to \$14.5 million and \$16.9 million at December 31, 2017 and 2016, respectively.
+The Bank had federal funds sold and cash on deposit with other commercial banks amounting to \$15.9 million and \$14.5 million at December 31, 2018 and 2017, respectively.
 Deposit amounts at other commercial banks may, at times, exceed federally insured limits.

 The Bank is required to maintain average reserve balances, computed by applying prescribed percentages to its various types of deposits, either at the Bank or on deposit with the Federal Reserve Bank.
-At December 31, 2017 and 2016, all required reserves were met by the Bank's vault cash.
+At December 31, 2018 and 2017, all required reserves were met by the Bank's vault cash.

-The Bank has a \$5.0 million unsecured fed funds line of credit facility with a correspondent bank that was available at December 31, 2017 and 2016.
-A condition of this unsecured fed funds line of credit is that the Bank agreed to maintain a minimum deposit balance with the correspondent bank of \$200 thousand.
-As of December 31, 2017 and 2016, the Bank was in compliance with this requirement.
+The Bank has a total of \$15.0 million in unsecured, and \$5 million in secured fed funds lines of credit facilities from two correspondent banks that were available at December 31, 2018.
+Of these total commitments, \$11.37 million was available at December 31, 2018.
+At December 31, 2017 the Bank had one unsecured line of credit for \$5.0 million and a \$5 million secured facility with correspondent banks.
+A condition for the \$5.0 million unsecured fed funds line of credit is that the Bank agreed to maintain a minimum deposit balance with this correspondent bank of \$200 thousand.
+As of December 31, 2018 and 2017, the Bank was in compliance with this requirement.